Merther: History

 The ruin of St Cohan's church is grade II listed and was built of slatestone walls with granite dressing.
 Dating from the 13th-century onwards it has a nave, chancel, west tower, south aisle and south porch.
 Said to be neglected in 1970, the church is now roofless and overgrown with vegetation.
 Until 1866, Merther was a chapelry to Probus, 5 km to the north-east; it then became a civil parish.
-The ecclesiastical parish was combined with Lamorran in 1900 to form the parish of Lamorran and Merther, and the civil parish was abolished in 1934 and absorbed into the civil parish of St Michael Penkevil.
+The ecclesiastical parish was combined with Lamorran in 1900 to form the parish of Lamorran and Merther, and the civil parish was abolished on 1 April 1934 and absorbed into the civil parish of St Michael Penkevil.
 In 1904 a more conveniently positioned church, at Tresillian Bridge was enlarged.
 The 12th-century Pentewan stone font, 17th-century polygonal oak pulpit and bells were removed to the new church, and St Cohan's became a mortuary chapel.